 Dr. Karen Whitehill King

-About: Dr. King teaches advertising media planning, advertising campaigns and advertising research.
+About: Dr. King has taught advertising media planning, advertising campaigns and advertising research.
 Her research interests include advertising industry issues and health communication.

 Ph.D., Communications, University of Illinois

 M.S., Advertising, University of Illinois

 Dr. King’s research principally focuses on health communications and advertising industry issues.
 She has published her research in leading academic journals including Journal of Advertising, Journal of Advertising Research, Journal of Public Policy and Marketing, Journal of Current Issues and Research in Advertising, Journalism and Mass Communication Quarterly, Journal of Newspaper Research, Journal of Health Care Marketing and Journalism Educator.
 She was the editor of the 1994 Proceedings of the American Academy of Advertising Conference.
 In addition, Dr. King has presented her work at numerous advertising, marketing and mass communication academic conferences.

 Abstract: This study examined the mechanisms through which attitudes toward OTCA in general and OTCA prompted behaviors are formed based on a consumer socialization framework.
 An online survey was conducted using […]Read More